The Ultimate Guide to Stores for Baby, Toddler, and Children’s Clothes and Products in Japan

 Nishimatsuya (西松屋)

-Keep in mind, though, that their clothing quality is sometimes not the best and tend to start looking worn after a few washes.
-Since the prices are so cheap, though, Nishimatsuya is my go-to for getting daycare clothes in Japan.
+Keep in mind, though, that given their low price, the quality of their clothing is sometimes not the greatest and some baby wear and kids wear tends to start looking worn after a few washes.

 As of 2021, they also have a free point card via their app!